 If you’ve clicked on the Keyword Planner tool two options will appear for you.
 Discover New Keywords & Get search volume and forecasts.

 In this guide, we’ll focus on Discover New Keywords.
 (Search Volumes and Forecasts are less accurate and thus less useful).

 Discover New Keywords.
 It does what it says on the tin.
-This option is designed to help you find keywords to add to your list.
+This option is designed to help you find keywords to add to your list for your PPC Campaign.
 So if you are struggling to bulk-up your keyword list, then this should solve your problem.

 Ideally, you will have already done some research on what people are searching for in your industry.
 In the search bar (circled in red below), you will want to type in a relevant search term.
 For example, if you are a plumber you may search “Plumbing services near me” or if you sell candles maybe try “aromatherapy scented candles”.

 It’s important to think carefully about what you type here as this will dictate the insights Keyword Planner delivers.
 If you’re stuck on what to type then try searching for words or phrases related to your products or services.

 You can also enter your domain or a relevant website in the field below the search option (circled blue).
 This will generate a list of relevant keywords to that particular domain.
 This can be useful when first creating a broad keyword list.

 Now hopefully at this point, you have searched for a relevant term for your industry, service, or product.
 Once you’ve clicked ‘Get Results’ you’ll be greeted with a table of results.